How to Cook Fresh Raw Peanuts

 History

-I grew up in the South and still live about 15 miles from my childhood home, and my husband too.
-My family grew peanuts in the garden or truck patch.
-Mother always seemed to find space for a couple of rows in the garden.
+I grew up in the South and still live only about 15 miles from my childhood home—same for my husband.
+My family always planted peanuts, whether in the garden or the truck patch.
+Mother could always find room for a couple of rows, no matter how small the garden seemed.

-Pulling up and picking off peanuts is an experience that my child never had nor will my grandchildren likely have.
-So this is a bit of history lesson for them!
-Should they ever choose to read my blog)))
+Pulling up the plants and picking off peanuts is a memory I grew up with, but it’s an experience my child never had and my grandchildren probably never will.
+So in a way, this post is a little history lesson for them—should they ever decide to read my blog.)))

 Planting Peanuts

-Mother and Daddy planted the peanuts.
-Sometimes they would have us kids follow along behind them in the garden and drop in a couple of dried peanuts in the hull into the ground.
+Mother and Daddy always planted the peanuts.
+Sometimes they’d have us kids follow behind them in the garden, dropping a couple of dried peanuts in the hull into the row.
+They’d make a small trench, and we’d place the peanuts about every 12 inches or so—at least, as best as I remember.

 Harvesting Peanuts